 Water motion is a key determinant of marine macroalgal ecology, influencing physiological rates and community structure (Hurd, 2000).
 Higher water flow rates increase mechanical stress on macroalgae by increasing drag.
 Fucoids are highly flexible but not physically robust and an increase in water flow could cause mechanical damage, breaking fronds or even dislodging whole algae from the substratum.
-Fucoids are however highly flexible and are able to re-orientate their position in the water column to become more streamlined.
+Fucoids are, however, highly flexible and able to re-orientate their position in the water column to become more streamlined.
 This ability allows fucoids to reduce the relative velocity between algae and the surrounding water, thereby reducing drag and lift (Denny et al., 1998).
-Fucoids are permanently attached to the substratum and would not be able to reattach if removed.
+Fucoids are permanently attached to the substratum and would not be able to re-attach if removed.
 Organisms living on the fronds and holdfasts will be washed away with the algae whereas free-living community components could find new habitat in surrounding areas.
-Wave exposure has been shown to limit size of fucoids (Blanchette, 1997) as smaller individuals create less resistance to water movement, it is likely that water flow exerts a very similar pressure on fucoids.
+Wave exposure has been shown to limit the size of fucoids (Blanchette, 1997) as smaller individuals create less resistance to water movement, water flow likely exerts a very similar pressure on fucoids.